Sensibility/MathML-Sublime-Plugin/README.md

 I highly recommend checking out the MDN documentation for examples and reference materials when writing MathML - especially since Firefox is the only browser that natively supports MathML.
 A Chrome Extension which enables rendering of MathML within web pages is available [here](https://chrome.google.com/webstore/detail/fmath-html-%2B-mathml-solut/emdjdpchbjipnjhkfljbcapgfecmnglm).

 ## Installation
+### Manual
-To install, clone or download this repository into your Packages directory (`%APPDAT%\SUBLIME TEXT 3\PACKAGES` on Windows or `$HOME/.config/sublime-text-3/Packages` on Linux/macOS).
+>To install, clone or download this repository into your Packages directory (`%APPDAT%\SUBLIME TEXT 3\PACKAGES` on Windows or `$HOME/.config/sublime-text-3/Packages` on Linux/macOS).
 For Linux/macOS users with `git` installed, enter these commands at a terminal:

 * `cd $HOME/.config/sublime-text-3/Packages` - enter Packages directory
 * `git clone git@github.com:Sensibility/MathML-Sublime-Plugin` - download the plugin
 * `mv MathML-Sublime-Plugin MathML` - rename package to something simpler (optional)

+>Then, if you want, remove any unnecessary files like e.g. `.gitignore`.
+Or don't.
+Should work either way.

+### Pre-packaged
+>As of version 1.2.0, full packages are available as compressed `.sublime-package` files under "Releases" ([here](https://github.com/Sensibility/MathML-Sublime-Plugin/releases)).

 ## Planned Features